CIS565-Fall-2017/Project4-CUDA-Rasterizer/README.md

 In this project, you are given code for:

-* A library for loading/reading standard Alias/Wavefront `.obj` format mesh files and converting them to OpenGL-style vertex and index buffers.
+* A library for loading/reading standard Alias/Wavefront `.obj` format mesh files and converting them to OpenGL-style buffers of index and vertex data.
   * This library does NOT read materials, and provides all colors as white by default.
 You can use another library if you wish.
 * Simple structs for some parts of the pipeline.